Land of Legends

-- Tour inside Bisbee’s and Tombstone’s rich silver and copper mines.
+- Tour inside the rich silver and copper mines of Bisbee and Tombstone

-- Picnic at Slaughter Ranch and tour ranch of Cochise County’s first sheriff, John Slaughter
+- Picnic at Slaughter Ranch and tour the home of Cochise County’s first sheriff, John Slaughter

 - Learn about the revered Buffalo Soldiers, who fought valiantly in military campaigns with monthly guided tours of Buffalo Soldier or a visit to Fort Huachuca’s museums

-- Discover Kartchner Caverns State Park, a legendary cave formed over millions of years… and it’s still forming!
+- Discover Kartchner Caverns State Park, a legendary cave formed over millions of years… and it’s still growing!

 - Trace the footsteps of the Coronado, who crossed into Arizona looking for the Seven Cities of Gold